Access4all/adg/pages/knowledge/desktop-screen-readers/reading-websites/README.md

 Instead of browsing line by line, the NVDA screen reader allows to read full blocks (for example, paragraph by paragraph, or any other kind of container).
 For this, simply use `Ctrl + Down` (or `Ctrl + Up`).

-**Important:** as opposed to keyboard-only users, screen reader users usually don't use the `Tab` key to read a page!
+**Important:** as opposed to keyboard only users, screen reader users usually do not use the `Tab` key to read a page!
 If you haven't done this yet, go back and read [Screen readers' browse and focus modes](/knowledge/desktop-screen-readers/browse-focus-modes) to know the difference between navigation using `Arrow` keys and `Tab` key.

 ### Reading headings